-“This is wonderful news for the people of Sierra Leone and for the whole region in West Africa,” said Dr Andrew Walker, Executive Chairman and co-founder of Aspen Medical.
+“This is wonderful news for the people of Sierra Leone and for the whole region in West Africa,” said Glenn Keys AO, Executive Chairman and Founder of Aspen Medical.

 “Our teams have worked selflessly and with great courage in the face of the worst outbreak of the worst communicable disease known.
 We should all be proud of the part they have played in West Africa over the past year,” he added.

 Aspen Medical was one of the only organisations in the world to be contracted by three separate countries to deliver their Ebola response.
 The company managed the Australian Government’s ETC in Sierra Leone from mid-December 2014 until the end of April 2015.
 Aspen Medical has continued to play a crucial role in Sierra Leone where it manages the Kerry Town Treatment Unit on behalf of the UK Government as well as providing support to the laboratory run by Public Health England.
 The company also managed four Ebola Treatment Units in Liberia on behalf of the US Government In all, nearly 140 Australians deployed to West Africa with Aspen Medical.